linorobot/linorobot2_hardware/README.md

 # linorobot2_hardware with esp32 support

-This is a fork of the [linorobot/linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware) project which builds firmware for micro-controllers to control mobile robots based on micro ROS with various sensors support.
+This is a fork of the [linorobot/linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware) project which builds firmware for micro-controllers to control mobile robots based on micro-ROS with various sensors support.
 The esp32 support is added in this fork.

 ## Supported micro-controllers